Last updated on September 05, 2024

-Set the same target ROAS for your shopping ad campaigns using the Labelizer Strategy
+Set the same target ROAS for your Google Shopping campaigns using the Labelizer Strategy

-In Google ads, you create campaigns for these categories and to get the best results, we recommend you structure your campaigns as follows.
-Set the same target ROAS for each campaign within Google Ads, but with different budgets.
+In Google ads, you create campaigns for these categories.
+To get the best results, our main recommendation is that you set the same target ROAS for each campaign within Google Ads, but with different budgets.
 After reading this article you will understand why.

 Choose the same target ROAS to automatically segment products in Google Ads

 Not sure what ROAS is?
-Then we advise you to read this article about the perfect ROAS Target first.
+Then we advise you to read this article about how to find the perfect ROAS target for your campaigns first.

 There are 2 reasons why you should set the same target ROAS when applying the Labelizer Strategy to your campaigns:

-Producthero target ROAS determines whether your products will become a Hero/Sidekick or Villain/Zombie.
+It is crucial to set up the Producthero target ROAS correctly, since it determines whether your products will become a Hero/Sidekick or Villain/Zombie.

-We recommend setting your Producthero target ROAS at least 25% lower than your actual ROAS within Google Ads.
+We recommend setting your Producthero target ROAS at least 25% lower than your actual ROAS (you can check your actual ROAS both within Google Ads and in the Producthero Platform, in the bottom corner).

 The main advantage of the Producthero Labelizer Strategy is that products automatically move between the four labels.
 So a product can be a Villain, but when the ROAS improves it can become a Hero the next day.